rosflight/rosflight_firmware/docs/user-guide/firmware-configuration.md

 |ADC3 on Power|1|PWR / Sonar||

 ####Barometer
-Future versions of ROSflight may support more options with barometers

 | Configuration | Number | port | Notes |
 | ------------- | ------ | ---- | ----- |